+1996.
+In FY 2010, the MPO worked with local governments to identify and ameliorate high water hazardous conditions on area roadways.
 In 2012 and 2013, the MPO worked with local law enforcement and the Transit Authority to develop on-site surveillance cameras.
 In 2013, the MPO coordinated the first bike/pedestrian counts which have been ongoing since.
 In 2015, the MPO worked to identify the extent and severity of injury crashes across local political subdivisions.
-In 2016, staff documented traffic flow characteristics and levels of service during AM, Noon and PM peak hours over higher order roadways on the functional classification system.
+In 2016, staff documented traffic flow characteristics and levels of service during AM, Noon, and PM peak hours over higher-order roadways on the functional classification system.
 In 2016, the MPO worked to intensify efforts aimed at identifying and mitigating serious injury crashes/locations.
-In 2017 and 2018, staff continued the process of preparing fatal crash reports, crash summary reports, and intersection improvement studies.
-Staff also created traffic count and traffic flow maps.
-In 2019 and 2020 staff worked to document pavement condition ratings upon the higher order roadways of the functional classification system as well as all county and township roads.
+In 2017 and 2018, staff continued the process of preparing fatal crash reports, crash summary reports, and intersection improvement studies. created traffic count and traffic flow maps.
+In 2019 and 2020 staff worked to document pavement condition ratings upon the higher-order roadways of the functional classification system as well as all county and township roads.

 Utilizing information obtained from ODPS and ODOT, the MPO will prepare a Crash Summary Report for Allen County.
 The MPO will monitor and maintain motor vehicle crash locations by roadway intersections.
 High crash intersection locations will be identified.
-Intersections will be assessed by crash frequency, crash severity and crash rates High crash intersections will be ranked and identified in both tabular and mapped formats for public distribution.
+Intersections will be assessed by crash frequency, crash severity, and crash rates High crash intersections will be ranked and identified in both tabular and mapped formats for public distribution.
 The MPO will also release a Fatal Crash Summary Report.

 The MPO will continue its traffic counting and mapping programs focusing upon localized areas of concern, asset management issues, travel demand modeling needs, and performance management concerns.
 Traffic counts will be made available in electronic and web-based formats.
-The MPO will collect traffic counts targeting at-grade rail crossings and forward same to the PUCO and ORDC to assist in establishing safety coefficients at such crossings.
+The MPO will collect traffic counts targeting at-grade rail crossings and forward the same to the PUCO and ORDC to assist in establishing safety coefficients at such crossings.
 The MPO will also use current traffic counts to establish crash rates and support safety audit recommendations

+Utilizing the proprietary StreetLight data software program in coordination with ODOT, LACRPC will identify and analyze projects to evaluate the condition, performance, and progress of the transportation system.
 Information on the physical and operating conditions of the existing transportation system will be collected.
 Data on roadway characteristics will be collected to establish current levels of service especially at problematic intersections and corridors with preference given to those located on the federal functional classification system.

-Consistent with planning requirements of the FAST Act, the MPO will establish baseline performance measures with ODOT and the ACRTA and work to quantify such measures to better explore alternative management, program operations and intelligent transportation systems applications.
+Consistent with planning requirements of the FAST Act, the MPO will establish baseline performance measures with ODOT and the ACRTA and work to quantify such measures to better explore alternative management, program operations, and intelligent transportation systems applications.
 The MPO will work with ODOT, the Allen County Engineer and local units of government to support and advance transportation performance management and performance-based planning and programming across the region's transportation network.
 More specifically the MPO will establish programming and targets.
-The MPO will work with ODOT and local units of government to document: Safety Performance
+The MPO will work with ODOT and local units of government to document: Safety Performance Targets as per 23 CFR 490.207(a) (1-5); Pavement Asset Performance Targets as per 23 CFR 490.307(a) (1-4); Bridge Asset Performance Targets as per 23 CFR 490.407(c) (1-2); and, Transit Asset Management Targets as per 49 CFR 673 or as additional guidance becomes available.
+The MPO will research available venues to deliver the status of such targets and commits to annually publish performance targets on the Agency website to advance transparency and local understanding of the expanse and complexity of the region's transportation system.